-|Spouse||In this case the Sponsor and the Sponsored person are legally married.
-For marriage in Canada, a Certificate of marriage is required from the province where the marriage took place.
-A marriage outside of Canada must be lawful in the country where it took place as well as Canada.
-Same-sex marriage that took place outside of Canada can not be considered under this category but an application can be made under the other two.
+- In this case, the Sponsor and the Sponsored person are legally married.
+For marriage in Canada, a marriage certificate is required from the province where the marriage occurred.
+Marriage outside Canada must be lawful in the country where it occurred and in Canada.
+A same-sex marriage outside Canada can not be considered under this category, but an application can be made under the other two.

-- In this category, the Sponsor and Sponsored person must cohabit consistently for a minimum of one year.|
+- In this category, the Sponsor and Sponsored person must cohabit consistently for at least one year.

-- This category is for applicants who do not qualify under the other two categories for exceptional circumstances such as same-sex marriage restrictions in their country of origin or other immigration barriers.
-The Sponsor and Sponsored person must demonstrate a level of commitment (financial ties/emotional ties/joint assets) that spans the period of at least one year.
+- This category is for applicants who do not qualify under the other two categories for exceptional circumstances, such as same-sex marriage restrictions in their country of origin or other immigration barriers.
+The Sponsor and Sponsored person must demonstrate a level of commitment (financial ties/emotional ties/joint assets) that spans at least one year.

 Sponsor Applicant Requirements

 As a potential sponsor, you must tick several boxes to provide spousal sponsorship.
 You must:

 - At least 18 years of age

 - Be a Canadian permanent resident living in Canada/Canadian citizen